DeRusGAMING/Dank-Memer-Grinder/README.md

 </div>

 > 🚨 WARNING: USE AT YOUR OWN RISK.
-This is a self-bot and is in violation of Discord's and Dank Memer's rules and TOS.
-By using this software, you acknowledge that we take no responsibility for any action taken against your account, whether by Discord or Dank Memer.
+This is a self-bot and violates Discord's and Dank Memer's rules and TOS.
+By using this software, you acknowledge that we take no responsibility for any action against your account, whether by Discord or Dank Memer.
 >
 >Possible actions that could be taken against your account include but are not limited to suspension or termination.
 >